-To connect to the switch through the SSHv2/Telnet interface, complete the following steps.
+To connect to the switch through the Telnet interface, complete the following steps:

-- 1. From a DOS command-line prompt, type telnet x and press Enter. where x is the IP address for the switch. - 2.
-If you do not have an assigned initial password, in the Password field, type the default password (where the sixth character is the number zero, not the letter O) and press Enter.
+1. From a DOS command-line prompt, type telnet x and press Enter.

+where x is the IP address for the switch.

+2. If you do not have an assigned initial password, in the Password field, type the default password (PASSw0RD, spelled with a zero) and press Enter.